Alex Horowitz Principal Officer

 Chase Hatchett works with Pew’s consumer finance project, providing analyses and research on small-dollar consumer loans to inform federal and state policymakers, providers, consumers, and other stakeholders.

 Before coming to Pew, Hatchett held organizing and communications positions on President Joe Biden, Vice President Kamala Harris, and Senator Elizabeth Warren’s presidential campaigns.
 Prior to his campaign experience, Chase spent several years in commercial real estate, including as a securities analyst.

-Kravitz holds a bachelor’s degree from McGill University.
+Hatchett holds a bachelor’s degree in history from Loyola University, Maryland.

 Linlin Liang Senior Associate